akshaykothari801/Otp-Based-Signup-login/README.md

 # Otp-Based-Signup-login
-It allows user to signup with otp
+It allows user to signup and with otp